Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

 \section{Results and discussion}

-We summarize the key parameters in our model as follows: \(g\) (EPC to on-site electron densities), \(\tilde{g}\) (EPC to staggered electron densities), \(0 < \beta < 1\) (altermagnetic strength), \(\lambda_{\rm R}\) (RSOC strength), and $\mu$ (chemical potential).
-For the EPCs, we apply the Lindemann criterion~\cite{Lindemann1910}, which limits atomic displacements to at most 10\% of the lattice constant to prevent lattice melting.
-Specifically, for a representative typical lattice constant of \(4-5\,\text{\AA}\) in target \(d\)-wave altermagnets, we select \(g\) such that the equilibrium displacement \(Q_0\) does not exceed \(0.5\,\text{\AA}\).
-Furthermore, we set \(\tilde{g} < g\), since the staggered energy responsible for spin splitting is inherently smaller than the on-site hopping energy.
-Throughout the subsequent analyses, we set \(\tilde{g} = g/4\) unless stated otherwise.
-Finally, $\lambda_{\rm R}$ and $\mu$ are tuned to cover the bandwidth of the spin channels, ensuring that the spin response is properly aligned with the electronic structure.
+The key model parameters are the EPCs $g$ (on-site) and $\tilde{g}$ (staggered \redd{arising from $C_4 \mathcal{T}$ symmetry breaking}), the altermagnetic strength $0<\beta<1$, the RSOC strength $\lambda_{\rm R}$, and the chemical potential $\mu$.
+The EPCs are constrained by the Lindemann criterion~\cite{Lindemann1910}, which limits atomic displacements to $\lesssim10\%$ of the lattice constant.
+For representative $d$-wave altermagnets with lattice constants of $3$--$4\,\text{\AA}$, we choose $g$ such that the equilibrium displacement satisfies $Q_0\!\le\!0.3\,\text{\AA}$.
+Since the staggered energy scale is smaller than the on-site hopping, we take $\tilde{g}<g$ and set $\tilde{g}=g/4$ unless stated otherwise.
+Finally, $\lambda_{\rm R}$ and $\mu$ are varied across the spin-channel bandwidth to ensure a proper alignment of the spin response with the electronic structure.